designatednerd/ILGDynamicObjC/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-A version of Xcode which supports nullability annotations and generics - ie, Xcode 7 or higher.
+A version of Xcode which supports nullability - ie, Xcode 6.4 or higher.
+Generics are supported if your version of Xcode supports them.

 ## Installation